BIOLOGY FOR LIFE

 Summer Ecology Research

-Since 2014, Skyline High School IB diploma students have had the option of joining the Summer Ecology Research class as a way of completing their extended essay project.
+Since 2014, Skyline High School students have had the option of joining the Summer Ecology Research class as a way of completing an independent research project.
+Many students elect to use the data collected for their extended essay.
 Feedback from past students has been very positive, with students appreciating the hands on approach to learning ecological field methods, the community building, the individualized assistance from teachers and most of all, the benefit of completing the extended essay paper before the start of a busy senior year fall quarter.
 All that, plus it’s FUN!

-As part of the summer school course, we spend six days at the Naturebridge facility in the Olympic National Park.
-Students will design and collect data related to a field ecology research problem of their choosing.
-We will have access to multiple watersheds and forests for data collection and exploration!
-Time will be set aside for students to meet with teachers related to problem question selection, experimental design, analysis and formatting of an extended essay.
-Students will write the IB required reflection pieces for the extended essay.
+As part of the summer school course, we spend five days at the Naturebridge facility in the Olympic National Park.
+Students design and collect data related to a field ecology research problem of their choosing.
+We have access to multiple watersheds and forests for data collection and exploration!
+Time will be set aside for students to meet with teachers related to problem question selection, experimental design, analysis and formatting of a scientific paper.
 It's not all work -- we manage to have a lot of fun, laughter, team building and adventure too!

 Field Course Pictures